 INCI (Medicago sativa).
 Modern herbalists refer to alfalfa as "The Big Daddy of them all" in terms of nutritional value.
 Alfalfa contains vitamins A, B1, B6, B12, C, E, K, niacin, pantothenic acid, biotin, folic acid, and many essential amino acids.
 Additionally, alfalfa contains proteins, calcium, phosphorus, manganese, iron, zinc, and copper.
-Recently, scientists have concluded that alfalfa indeed helps to prevent hardening of the arteries and can lower cholesterol levels.
 Not only is alfalfa nutritious, it also provides the skin and hair with cleansing and purifying qualities.

 Country of Origin: USA